gwilku/jscan-docs/general/tiresize.rst

 3. Clear the codes
 4. Fix the tire size setting
 5. Restart the vehicle and see if the problem is fixed
+6. If not, go to Adaptations, use search to find "ABS Static Init" (preferred) or other ABS Initialization procedure and run it.
+7. Clear the error codes again
+8. Restart your vehicle

+If the steps above didn't solve the problem, then most likely your vehicle is not designed to accept any other value than factory.
+Go to JScan settings > Trace & Restore Adaptations to either check the history of changes or revert all settings to factory.

 .. _Connect: https://jscan-docs.readthedocs.io/en/latest/general/getting_started.html#connecting
 .. _Tire Size: https://jscan-docs.readthedocs.io/en/latest/general/tiresize.html